 So the Texas voting public, correction, Texas conservative voting public, saw the horse and pony show from yesterday.

 The headlines from the conservative rags do not disappoint, such as the Federalist with, Watch Ted Cruz Savage Mark Zuckerberg On Facebook’s Liberal Bias.”

 That was what Cruz wanted.
 The headline of the new champion of conservative values and voices in Texas.

-In all honesty, by November I expect Cruz to claim the ability to walk on water to defend Ar-15s and to heal the sick without the need of Obamacare.
+In all honesty, by November I expect Cruz to claim the ability to walk on water to defend Ar-15s and to heal the sick without the need for Obamacare.

 Why this exchange is dangerous

-The very idea that a US Senator would question a social media company about its terms and conditions or any sort of bias disturbs me.
+The very idea that a US Senator would question a social media company about its terms and conditions or any sort of bias (real or imaginary) disturbs me.

 You should be disturbed too.